What is the Maître d’hôtel

 The service briefing takes place everyday at 12.40.
 It is an opportunity for the Maître d’ to explain to the waiters how service will run and what station or duties they will have responsibility over.
 The Maître d’ should also highlight any invited guests, their names and what company if any they work for.
 It is also an opportunity to highlight any known dietary requirements of guests.
 The Head Chef will join the briefing to explain how the food will be presented, garnished and any dietary alternatives.
 The briefing is an opportunity for the waiters to ask questions regarding the menu, however each waiter must have researched the entire menu in advance.

 Maître d’ Report

 A Maître d’ report should be completed each day after service.
 This is done electronically using the Maître d’hôtel Daily Report.
 This tracks information regarding the specific day in the restaurant.
 It is used in hotels as a handover tool so that information from one shift can be passes on to the next shift.
 Its important that this information is accurate.
 It included details such as absent staff, VIP guests, number of covers served, service issues, revenue generated etc. Maître d’ should ensure that they keep track of this information throughout service.
 An SOP on the information required is available here.
-Before leaving the restaurant the Maître d’ should transfer the service duties to the Restaurant Diary.
+Before leaving the restaurant the Maître d’ should transfer the service duties to the Restaurant Diary and the online duty tracker.
 This allows future Maître d’s to know who carries out specific tasks previously so other waiters can be assigned to these tasks on other days.